5 Hassle-Free Solutions to Transfer Photos from iPhone to New iPhone

 To save your time, we shall learn the easiest and fastest way to transfer pictures from iPhone to iPhone.

-With drfone - Switch, you can transfer photos to new iPhone within just 3 min (test data).
-What's important, this way incurs no data loss and keeps your photos intact after transfer to new iPhone.
+With Dr.Fone - Phone Transfer, you can transfer photos to a new iPhone like Phone 11 or iPhone 11 Pro (Max) within just 3 min (test data).
+What's important, this way incurs no data loss and keeps your photos intact after transfer to the new iPhone.

 1-Click Picture Transfer from iPhone to iPhone

-- Supports all models of iPhone, iPad and iPod (iOS 12 included).
+- Supports all models of iPhone, iPad, and iPod (iOS 15 included).

 - Transfers photos, text messages, contacts, notes, and many other file types.